Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Main results

-to control the confidence region and then allocate exploration.
+We compare OD-LinBAI and other existing algorithms with respect to the algorithm design as well as the theoretical guarantees in the following.

+\textbf{Comparisons to BayesGap \citep{hoffman2014correlation}.} \begin{enumerate}[label = (\roman*), noitemsep, nolistsep] \item The model used in BayesGap \citep{hoffman2014correlation} is based on Bayesian linear bandits, where the unknown parameter vector $\theta^*$ is drawn from a known prior distribution $\mathcal{N}(0, \eta^{2} I)$ and the additive noise is required to be Gaussian.
+However, OD-LinBAI does not require these assumptions and the upper bound holds for any deterministic or random $\theta^* \in \mathbb R^d$. \item The algorithm and theoretical guarantee of BayesGap explicitly require the knowledge of a hardness quantity $H_1 = \sum _{1\le i\le K} \Delta_i^{-2}$ to control the confidence region and then allocate exploration.
 However, this hardness quantity $H_1$ is almost always unknown to the agent in practice.
-In most practical applications, BayesGap has to estimate $H_1$ in an adaptive way, which works reasonably well in numerical experiments but lacks guarantees.
-On the contrary, OD-LinBAI is fully parameter-free.
+In most practical applications, BayesGap has to estimate $H_1$ in an adaptive way, which works reasonably well in numerical experiments but lacks theoretical guarantees.